-With every new encounter, we evaluate the individual, and yet another impression is formed.
+With every new encounter, we evaluate the individual, and other impressions are formed.
 These first impressions can be nearly impossible to reverse or undo, making those first encounters extremely important.
-They set the tone for all relationships to follow.
+The first impression sets the tone for all subsequent interactions.

-So, whether they are in your career or social life, it's important to know how to create a good first impression.
+So, whether they are in your career or personal life, it is important to know how to make a good first impression.
 These lessons will help you teach interns the importance of having a good personal presentation.